 In the simplest cases where a worker has no configurable properties, is fixed endian, does not assert “attention”, and takes no significant time (clocks) for configuration or control operations, there are eight non-constant, non-ignored signals: MAddr[4:2], MCmd[1], MReset_n, SResp[1:0], SThreadBusy.

-Suggested Signal Aliases

-subnet MAddrSpace 0 M_WCI_config_not_control

-subnet MAddr 4:2 M_WCI_control_op

-subnet MFlag 0 M_WCI_interrupt_operation

-subnet SFlag 0 S_WCI_attention

 WCI Semantics

 This section describes specific semantic signal meanings in WCI that are layered on top of the fundamental OCP signals.
 They are organized by function and then the signals affected.